Santosh Subramaniam: Soundtrack

-For the film's music and soundtrack, Raja renewed his association with Devi Sri Prasad, who predominantly used his tracks from the original film.
+For the film's music and soundtrack, Raja renewed his association with Devi Sri Prasad, who reused all used his tracks from the original film except for "Bommani Gesthe", which was replaced with "Yeppadi Iruntha En Manasu".
 Siddharth, the lead actor in the original, sang the number "Adada Adada Adada", making his debut as a playback singer in Tamil cinema.
 The audio of the film was released on 23 March 2008, three weeks before the film's release.

-The soundtrack received positive response.
-Behindwoods rated the album 3.5 out of 5, calling it "Overall, a lively album all set to become a chart buster."
-Rediff rated the album 3 out of 5, and stated that "listening to Santosh Subramaniyam music really gives santhosham".